Medical Gap Cover explained in easy terms. It’s the best way to ensure you never end up paying out huge amounts on medical bills you never expected.

 In reality, anyone can become seriously ill or involved in an accident.
 Then the last thing you want is to have to find the money to pay for your hospital stay and treatment.

 It makes sense to put your health and safety first.
 Paying a small monthly sum is less expensive than having to pay thousands for your hospital treatment.
-With financial planning, you really need to think long-term and Gap cover should be part of your insurance plan.
+With financial planning, you really need to think long-term and This product should be part of your insurance plan.
 Many experts consider it to be well-worth it at a monthly fee of about R200, depending on your insurance provider.

 To buy Gap cover you must belong to a registered medical aid scheme.
 With so many options to choose from, you should take a moment to look around and see what fits your needs best.